Victoria Adaobi Obasi: Academic and administrative achievements

-As a scholar, she has written five books and published numerous articles in reputable local and international journals.
-As Vice Chancellor, she initiated transformative reforms and policies, including infrastructure development, program accreditation, and research promotion, that left a lasting legacy of excellence and innovation.
+As a scholar, Obasi has written five books and published numerous articles in reputable local and international journals.
+As Vice Chancellor, she initiated transformative reforms and policies, including infrastructure development, program accreditation, and research promotion.

 Awards and honors

-Throughout her career, she has received numerous awards and honors.
+Throughout Obasi's career, she has received numerous awards and honors.
 She was awarded the Bursary Award for Excellence by the University of Hull in 1987, 1988, and 1989.
 In 2008, she received the National Merit Award from the Federal Government of Nigeria.
 Her contributions to education were recognized in 2012 when she was honored with the Icon of Education Award by the West African Students' Union Parliament (WASUP).
 In 2016, she was presented with the Women in Education Leadership Award by the African Women in Leadership Organization (AWLO).
 The same year, she was named the Most Outstanding Vice Chancellor by the National Association of Nigerian Students (NANS).
 Her leadership was further acknowledged in 2017 with the African Women in Leadership Excellence Award from the Centre for Economic and Leadership Development (CELD).
 In 2018, she received the Distinguished Alumni Award from the University of Nigeria, Nsukka (UNN).